BadIdeaFactory/corporate/documents/operating.md

 organization of the corporate GitHub repository.

 - **Approving minutes:** GitHub (needs Apathetic Support).
-Minutes are submitted by the Secretary of Lore using the processes and standards defined in CONTRIBUTING.md.
+Minutes are submitted by the Keeper of Lore using the processes and standards defined in CONTRIBUTING.md.

 - **Approving minutes:** GitHub (needs Apathetic Support).
-Minutes are submitted by the Secretary of Lore using the processes and standards defined in CONTRIBUTING.md.
+Minutes are submitted by the Keeper of Lore using the processes and standards defined in CONTRIBUTING.md.

 Here's a summary table: